Seljuk Empire: Conquest by Khwarezm and the Ayyubids

 After the Second Crusade, Nur ad-Din's general Shirkuh, who had established himself in Egypt on Fatimid land, was succeeded by Saladin.
-In time, Saladin rebelled against Nur ad-Din, and, upon his death, Saladin married his widow and captured most of Syria and created the Ayyubid dynasty.
+In time, Saladin rebelled against Nur ad-Din; upon his death, Saladin married his widow, captured most of Syria and created the Ayyubid dynasty.

-On other fronts, the Kingdom of Georgia began to become a regional power and extended its borders at the expense of Great Seljuk.
-The same was true during the revival of the Armenian Kingdom of Cilicia under Leo II of Armenia in Anatolia.
-The Abbasid caliph An-Nasir also began to reassert the authority of the caliph and allied himself with the Khwarezmshah Takash.
+On other fronts, the Kingdom of Georgia began to become a regional power and extended its borders at the expense of the Great Seljuk Empire.
+The same was true during the revival of the Armenian Kingdom of Cilicia, under Leo II of Armenia, in Anatolia.
+The Abbasid caliph al-Nasir also began to reassert the authority of the caliph and allied himself with the Khwarezmshah Takash.

-For a brief period, Togrul III was the Sultan of all Seljuk except for Anatolia.
-However, Togrul was defeated by Takash, the Shah of Khwarezmid Empire, and the Seljuk Empire finally collapsed in 1194.
-Of the former Seljuk Empire, only the Sultanate of Rûm in Anatolia remained.
+For a brief period, Toghrul III was the Sultan of all Seljuk lands except for Anatolia.
+He spent his reign conquering cities, destroying the citadel of Ray in the process, but was unable to hold any cities long enough to rebuild them.
+Toghrul III, however, was defeated by Ala al-Din Tekish, Shah of Khwarazmian Empire, and the Seljuk Empire finally collapsed in 1194.
+Of the former Empire, only the Sultanate of Rum in Anatolia remained.

-The Khwarazmian Empire took over as the dominant power in the region, but the Mongol invasion of the Khwarazmian Empire in 1219-1220 finally destroyed it.
+The Khwarazmian Empire took over as the dominant power in the region, but the Mongol invasion in 1219–1220 soon destroyed it.

-The Sultanate of Rûm, the last remnants of the Seljuks in Anatolia, ended too with the Mongol invasions of Anatolia in the 1260s, and it was divided it into small emirates called the Anatolian beyliks.
-Eventually one of these, the Ottoman, would rise to power and conquer the rest.
+The Sultanate of Rum, the last remnants of the Seljuks in Anatolia, ended too with the Mongol invasions of Anatolia through the 1260s, and was divided into small emirates called 'beyliks'.
+One of these, the Ottomans, would eventually rise to power and conquer the rest.

 Governance

 Seljuk power was indeed at its zenith under Malikshāh I, and both the Qarakhanids and Ghaznavids had to acknowledge the overlordship of the Seljuks.
-The Seljuk dominion was established over the ancient Sasanian domains, in Iran and Iraq, and included Anatolia, Syria, as well as parts of Central Asia and modern Afghanistan.
-Seljuk rule was modelled after the tribal organization common among Turkic and Mongol nomads and resembled a 'family federation' or 'appanage state'.
-Under this organization, the leading member of the paramount family assigned family members portions of his domains as autonomous appanages.
+Seljuk dominion was established over the ancient Sasanian domains, in Iran and Iraq, and included Anatolia, Syria, as well as parts of Central Asia and modern Afghanistan.
+Their rule was modelled after the tribal organization common among Turkic and Mongol nomadic cultures, resembling a 'family federation' or 'appanage state'.
+Under this organization, the leading member of the paramount family assigned to family members portions of his domains as autonomous appanages.

-Various emblems and banners have been recorded as having been used by the Seljuks in different periods.
-Early Seljuks used their traditional emblems, but gradually adopted local Muslim signs and banners.
-The official flag of the empire was most probably a black flag, similar to that of the Abbasid Caliphate.
-The flag was decorated with signs, which were either superimposed over it, or placed above the flag.